MicrosoftDocs/dynamics365smb-docs/business-central/about-new-company.md

 ## Add Contoso Coffee

-The Contoso Coffee app provides demonstration data that can help you explore the capabilities of [!INCLUDE [prod_short](includes/prod_short.md)].
+The Contoso Coffee app provides demonstration data that can help you explore the advanced capabilities of [!INCLUDE [prod_short](includes/prod_short.md)].
 Find the app in AppSource, and install it in an empty company, for example a company in a sandbox environment.
+For more information, see [Introduction to Contoso Coffee Demo Data](contoso-coffee/contoso-coffee-intro.md).

 ## See Also